galande/smartCropInsuranceCorda/README.md

 ## Running the client (API)
-Please note : (No UI only API endpoints) run 'insurance-webserver-1.0.jar' jar from clients/build/libs
+Please note : (No UI only API endpoints)

+run a 'insurance-webserver-1.0.jar' jar from clients/build/libs